-SHARED AWARENESS AND DE-CONFLICTION IN THE MEDITERRANEAN 2021
+SHARED AWARENESS AND DE-CONFLICTION IN THE MEDITERRANEAN 2023

-SHADE MED is a forum where representatives from different nations and organizations interested in the Mediterranean area can meet to reach common aims.
-Far more than a simple international meeting, SHADE MED Conference represents a unique opportunity to meet, to exchange good practices and to share information and experiences among many and different actors involved in the Mediterranean area
+The SHADE MED conference is an open forum that represents an example of the European Union’s willingness to effectively approach the Mediterranean security debate.
+Much more than a mere international gathering, SHADE MED Conference is a unique opportunity to exchange good practices and share information and experiences between the various actors involved in the Mediterranean area.

 As in the Mediterranean basin, so in the conference, everybody can express opinions in an open, constructive and multifaceted environment.
 A dialogue based on freedom and sharing is a symptom of growth and collaboration as fundamental values of the entire EU community.

 In the SHADE MED, the Mediterranean and his security and challenges are the core of the whole forum where representatives from different nations and organizations may come together to achieve common goals.
 The 12th edition of SHADE MED Conference, whose theme will be “Managing common challenges together in the Mediterranean”, will take place in-person on 06th and 07th December 2023.
 As last year, the event will be co-organized together with the NATO Maritime Command (MARCOM).